-With a wide angle lens everything will look smaller in camera than in reality.
+With a wide-angle lens, everything will look smaller in the camera than in reality.
 Solve this problem by moving closer to your object.

 Minimalism is a reduction of everything unnecessary to create a simple composition.
 In landscape photography, that’s where telephoto or zoom lens come into play.

 Omitting unneeded elements makes a big difference, but it’s harder to pull-off than it sounds.
 Sometimes your subject can be a whole screen rather than one thing – look for patterns or layers in nature.